 Leveraged finance means giving more debt to a business than what is considered normal for that business.
-Giving more than the normal debt implies that the debt is riskier, and hence, is costly than the normal debt.
+Giving more than the normal debt implies that the debt is riskier and hence, is more costly than the normal debt.

-Therefore, leveraged finance is primarily used for specific purposes, like repurchase shares, paying a dividend, buying an asset, carry an acquisition and more.
-So, it basically means acquiring debt to grow the company or increasing an investment’s potential returns.
+Therefore, leveraged finance is primarily used for specific purposes, such as repurchasing shares, paying a dividend, buying an asset, carrying an acquisition, etc. So, it basically means acquiring debt to grow the company or increasing an investment’s potential returns.

 Most businesses prefer such type of financing as it requires little funding on the part of the businesses.
 But, if the asset for which the debt was taken did not perform as per the expectations, the same financing becomes a big headache for the business.
 The interest expense has to be paid regularly regardless of how the asset performs.

-Thus, the bigger the debt amount, the higher is the financial leverage and the higher is the risk.
+Thus, the bigger the debt amount, the higher the financial leverage, and the higher the risk.

 To understand who goes for such financing, we need to understand one type of debt.
 There are two kinds of debt on the basis of debt financing:

-Companies with strong credit profile issue such type of debt.
-Such debt is considered as safe and the default risk is also less.
+Companies with strong credit profiles issue such types of debt.
+Such debt is considered safe, and the default risk is also less.

-Highly leverage companies issue such debt, and thus, it carries a higher risk.
+Highly leveraged companies issue such debt, and thus, it carries a higher risk.

-Understandably, leveraged finance focuses on Speculative-grade debt, means companies issuing lower rated debt go for leveraged finance.
-Specifically, leveraged buyout and private equity firms try to get as much as leverage as possible to boost the internal rate of return or IRR of their investment.
+Understandably, leveraged finance focuses on Speculative-grade debt, which means companies issuing lower-rated debt go for leveraged finance.
+Specifically, leveraged buyout and private equity firms try to get as much leverage as possible to boost their investment’s internal rate of return or IRR.

 Effects of Leverage

-Also, such type of financing increases the risk of lending to the said company.
-A company that goes for this option is already perceived riskier.
-And, after availing such financing or debt, the company gets even riskier.
+Also, such a type of financing increases the risk of lending to the said company.
+A company that goes for this option is already perceived as riskier.
+And, after availing of such financing or debt, the company gets even riskier.

 Mezzanine Debt – a Useful Tool

-A major tool that comes under the leveraged finance is the mezzanine or “in between” debt.
-A company uses such debt as an alternative to the high yield bonds or bank debt.
-Investors in mezzanine debt take on higher risk than the bond investors, but they get higher returns as well.
+A major tool that comes under leveraged finance is the mezzanine or “in-between” debt.
+A company uses such debt as an alternative to high-yield bonds or bank debt.
+Investors in mezzanine debt take on higher risks than bond investors, but they get higher returns as well.
 Returns for mezzanine debt investors are somewhat closer to the equity returns.

 A Specialist Job

-Leveraged finance is a specialist job and thus, the investment banking division of a bank has a separate unit, called LevFin or LF, to handle such debt.
-Such unit is responsible for with offering assistance to the companies who go for leveraged finance.
-Some of the best names in the LevFin segment are JP Morgan, BAML, Credit Suisse, Citi, Goldman Sachs and more.
+Leveraged finance is a specialist job, and thus, the investment banking division of a bank has a separate unit, called LevFin or LF, to handle such debt.
+Such a unit is responsible for offering assistance to the companies who go for leveraged finance.
+Some of the best names in the LevFin segment are JP Morgan, BAML, Credit Suisse, Citi, Goldman Sachs, and more.